 The results also showed significant relationships between components of social capital and employee empowerment in line with the results of studies conducted by Ali et al. (2010).
-Ali et al. (2010) conducted a study on the directors of Caravans for the Hajj pilgrimage and found that those directors can be highly empowered by changing their beliefs, values, symbols and skills (technical, humanitarian and perception).
+Ali et al. (2010) conducted a study on the directors of caravans for the Hajj pilgrimage and found that those directors can be highly empowered by changing their beliefs, values, symbols and skills (technical, humanitarian and perception).
+Spritzer mentioned factors affecting employee empowerment as follows.